Part 3 of a three-part series on intake operations: Response Time | Form Design | Follow-Up

 Day 7-10: Final attempt.
 Clear message that the firm will close the inquiry if no response, with an easy way to re-engage if the person's circumstances change.

 The specific timing and channel mix can vary.
-What matters is that the sequence exists, runs automatically, and doesn't depend on someone remembering to make the next call.
+The sequence has to exist, run automatically, and avoid depending on someone remembering to make the next call.
 Each step is logged.
 Each outcome is recorded.
 The system knows which leads are at which stage and what happens next.

-A lead that doesn't respond to five attempts over ten days is genuinely unresponsive.
-A lead that doesn't respond to one attempt on a Tuesday afternoon might just have been busy.
-The difference between these outcomes is visible only when the follow-up actually happens.
+A lead that does not respond after a structured sequence is genuinely unresponsive.
+A lead that does not respond to one attempt on a Tuesday afternoon might just have been busy.
+The difference between these outcomes becomes visible only when the follow-up actually happens.

 The Hidden Cost of Buying More Leads